aery32/aery32/README.md

 - [AVR32006 : Getting started with GCC for AVR32](http://www.atmel.com/Images/doc32074.pdf)

 ## Release notes
+### v0.2.1

+- Hotfix.
+Flash wait state set to 1 by default, because by default Aery32 Framework sets CPU clockspeed to 66 MHz.

 ### v0.2

 - Switch to `avr32-g++` and hence to C++